Skip to main content

 This is where architecture matters more than stealth.

-Scrapling (StealthySession)crawl4aiScrapAI (hybrid mode)
+Scrapling (StealthySession)crawl4aiScrapAI (CloakBrowser hybrid)

 Subsequent requestsBrowser per request (~5-10s)Browser per request (~5-10s)HTTP with cached cookies (~0.1-0.5s)